DifferentiableUniverseInitiative/IDRIS-hackathon/GETTING_STARTED.md

          Link 4: Data Rx: 6027408899 KiB
          Link 5: Data Tx: 5470567305 KiB
          Link 5: Data Rx: 5342288442 KiB
-etc. (each node has 6 links with its neighbours)
+etc. (each node has 6 links with its 3 neighbours in this example)
 ```

 ### Running 3D FFT benchmark